awwright/json-schema-org-pages/index.md

 JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.

+The JSON document being validated or described we call the _instance_, and the document containing the description is called the _schema_.

-The default JSON Schema is a blank object, which validates nothing and describes nothing:
+The most basic schema is a blank JSON object, which constrains nothing, allows anything, and describes nothing:

     {}

-This empty, default JSON Schema validates successfully against anything.
-The JSON document being validated or described we call the _instance_, and the document containing the description is called the _schema_.

-You can describe constraints on an instance by adding validation keywords to the schema.
-The most common one restricts which type the instance must be:
+You can apply constraints on an instance by adding validation keywords to the schema.
+For instance, the "type" keyword can be used to restrict an instance to an object, array, string, number, boolean, or null:

     { "type": "string" }